grycap/oscar/docs/usage.md

 Once you have accepted the message shown in the image above, the service will be deleted after a few seconds.

 ![function deleted](images/usage/usage-22.png)

+## MinIO Storage Tab

+MinIO Storage Tab is made to manage buckets without using MinIO UI.
+It simplifies the process.
+From MinIO Storage Tab can be created buckets and folders inside them.
+Furthermore, files can be uploaded to the buckets and downloaded from them.
+Each time a service is created or submitted an edit, the buckets that are not created will be formed.